jbluemink/Find-overwritten-Sitecore-resource-items/README.md

 See blog [Items as resources by Sitecore part 2: reports](https://uxbee.nl/actueel/items-as-resources-by-sitecore-part-2) Based on the first version of this tool.
 See [gist](https://gist.github.com/jbluemink/ac0851a20a3e94a25a6d998dcd25f466)

+## IAR Content Editor Warning for Sitecore 10.2+ or XM Cloud.
+See blog :

 ## Download and Install the tool, Powershell Report
 For just installing and use the tool the easy way is: